The Pharisees thought they knew better than Jesus Christ. What did He know about the greatest commandment that they didn’t?

 God rested on the Sabbath day.
 He blessed it and made it holy, and He commands us to keep it holy as well.
 Jesus tells us that the Sabbath was made for man and that He is the Lord of the Sabbath (Mark 2:27-28).
 When we rest in accordance with His command, we show God our desire to obey Him and grow in love for Him.

-Love toward neighbor
+The second great commandment: Love toward neighbor

 The second great commandment, “You shall love your neighbor as yourself,” is magnified by the last six of the 10 Commandments, and we have articles on each of these.

-A matter of motives
+The great commandment and a matter of motives

 What is very interesting about the Pharisee’s question is that the Pharisee had evil intentions.
 He was not showing love in posing the question about the great commandment.
 He was trying to set a trap to have a reason to accuse Christ.

 But Jesus Christ did not fall into that trap.
 He answered the question in a way that no one could argue with.
-He demonstrated love toward God and neighbor in showing what the great commandment is.
+He demonstrated love toward God and love toward neighbor in showing what the great commandment is.

 For further study, read the article “Are the 10 Commandments Upheld in the New Testament?”